1918 Illinois Centennial Half Dollar

-Celebrating 100 Years of Illinois and the Land of Lincoln
+Celebrating 100 Years of Illinois and Abraham Lincoln

-Since the United States Mint had been striking commemorative coins for worthy celebrations, the state of Illinois felt that its Centennial of Admission to the Union was a celebration worth commemorating.
-The legislation was introduced into Congress in January of 1918 to accomplish this.
-It passed with no opposition and the US Mint went to work.
+Since the United States Mint had a history of striking commemorative coins for national celebrations, Illinois recognized its Centennial of Admission to the Union as an event worthy of commemoration.
+The legislation authorizing the commemorative coin was introduced in Congress in January 1918.
+The legislation passed without opposition, and the U.S. Mint proceeded with production.

-Chief Engraver George T Morgan created the obverse based on the bust on a statue of Lincoln and the reverse was modeled after the state seal of the State of Illinois.
+Chief Engraver George T. Morgan, creator of the Morgan Silver Dollar, designed the obverse based on the bust on a statue of Lincoln and the reverse was modeled after the state seal of the State of Illinois.
 The reverse was completed by Morgan’s assistant and successor John R. Sinnock.

 Morgan created a bust of Lincoln facing right, with “CENTENNIAL OF THE STATE OF ILLINOIS” around and above Lincoln.
 As required by law, “IN GOD WE TRUST” was positioned behind Lincoln’s head, the word “LIBERTY” in front of Lincoln and the date below his bust.
 The border was beaded instead of the usual denticles.